I recently came across the following question posted by Paul Buchheit (the founder of Gmail):

 Choosing between these two is tough.
 The main uncertainty is how you fare on the now vs. later flow chart above.

 It seems like you’re unsure about the best cause, so my overall guess is:

-- Give several percent of wealth fairly soon, with a focus on “giving to learn”.
-In particular, use your giving to build up relationships with other groups focused on maximising their impact, such as the Open Philanthropy Project, and to do other experiments, so you can figure out how best to use money in the future.
+Give several percent of wealth fairly soon, with a focus on “giving to learn”.
+In particular, use your giving to build up relationships with other groups focused on maximising their impact, such as Open Philanthropy, and to do other experiments, so you can figure out how best to use money in the future.

 Invest the remainder of your money to give later.
 Invest as much of this as you can in high potential startups, especially those you expect to produce large positive externalities.
 As your views about how to best use money for the common good settle down, start committing on a big scale.

 If you’re reading this and would like more advice on how to maximise the social impact of your own donations, post a question in the comments, or drop me an email ([email protected]).
 We can go into a lot more depth on all of the issues above.
 Also see an intro to our career advice.